viv-r/asset-allocation/doc/Design.md

 ### Building a list of portfolios (asset allocation models)
 The tab 'Portfolios' contains various inputs that the user can update to construct a list of different portfolios.
 Users can update the initial investment amount, the time period of investment, the weights of various stocks/bonds in their portfolios and the portfolio re-balancing frequency.
+Users can also visualize the pre-loaded asset data in order to help them decide what portfolios to test.

 ### Deciding on a risk and return measures
 The next step is configuring the risk-return calculation algorithm.
 Users can select a Risk measure (probability of return below a threshold or standard deviation of returns) and Return measure (change in log value or change in percentage).
 Additional options in this page include a threshold for the rate of return, a frequency at which to measure return and if to use annualized measures of risk and return.